 "She will, in a time, or my father will, and he will be able to answer your question."

 "My name is PriamTalVanZal.
 My father was TalVanZalPriam."

-your father.
+was your father.
 We haven't even judged the year this happened.
-Come, drink this, it is
+Come, drink

 Before we could step, my father's avatar entered,